 The book was published by the ‘De Roos’ Foundation, which was set up in 1945.
 In 1956 Escher accepted a commission to produce a book for this bibliophilic foundation.
-He was hesitant about doing so, as he was not in favour of the exclusive publication only being made available to the 175 members of the foundation.
+He was hesitant about doing so, as he was not in favour of the exclusive publication only available to the 175 members of the foundation.
 Nevertheless, the job excited him, not least because he would be allowed to supply both the illustrations and the text.
 He was aware that the combination of his text and six exclusive prints of his work could prove to be something special.

 In addition to the book and woodblocks for Regular Division of the Plane III and Regular Division of the Plane VI, we also have on display three of the six prints that were printed as separate insert: Regular Division of the Plane II, Regular Division of the Plane III and Regular Division of the Plane VI.